chavid/ModernScientificCpp/0-Preparation/notebooks.md

 The usual dirty workarounds apply : before pulling, either move globally your modified notebooks to a private git branch, or move/copy them to a backup directory, or even simply rename it.

 If you prefer to solve the conflicts, `git diff`  will not help much.
-The right command is rather `nbdiff` , which is not available by default (till now) in the linux distributions.
+The right command is rather `nbdiff -s`, which is not available by default (till now) in the linux distributions.
 You will need to install the `nbdime` package first, for example with the command `conda install -y -c conda-forge nbdime`.
 Actually, I do not recommend.

 The simpler and safer way is probably to **make a copy of any notebook you want to play with**, and work with the copy.
 This way, if the teacher ask you to pull a modified version of the notebook, no conflict !